learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![cloney](http://i.imgur.com/SDhXmM7.png)
 * Now hit your return key.

-* You should see some commands being run in Terminal at this point, after it is done doing its thing - you should see the following:
+* You should see some commands being run in Terminal at this point.
+Afterwards you should see the following:

 ![thing](http://i.imgur.com/pYo0oZL.png)

-* If you see something similar to what is displayed in the screenshot above, we have succesfully clone down the repository to our computer.
+* If you see something similar to what is displayed in the screenshot above, we have succesfully cloned down the repository to our computer.
 We can begin working!

 * Nice job.